-Car insurance exclusions in the UAE
+Car Insurance Exclusions in UAE

 While many people are familiar with the basic types of coverage, there are significant car insurance exclusions that could leave you unprotected in various scenarios.
 These exclusions can vary between insurance providers and policies, making it imperative for car owners to familiarize themselves with the terms of their insurance contracts before hitting the road.